-When considering variation the amount, the court considers the matter afresh, in light of all the circumstances, new and old.
+When considering varying the amount, the court considers the matter afresh, in light of all the circumstances, new and old.
 Relevant factors have included: financial mismanagement or misconduct by a party; the accumulation of capital by a party through thrift; a party’s new cohabitation; and a party’s new-found wealth.
 The Court is not necessarily restricted by the intentions of the substantive order (although the intentions of the court, and any capital distribution, will naturally be of considerable evidential weight); its task is to produce fairness.

 An application to vary has been seen most recently in the well-documented case of Wright v Wright.
 Mr. Wright, a millionaire race horse surgeon, was ordered to pay £75,000 per year to his ex-wife following their separation in 2008.
 This was to cover maintenance and school fees for herself and her 2 young children.
 Following their divorce, Mrs. Wright stopped working in order to care for her children.